 “Women are usually more in touch with their emotions and more open to discussing problems they are having,” she says.
 “Men can be more closed off and reluctant to admit they’re experiencing emotional distress.”

-Below, Dr. Burlak outlines the other major differences in how men experience depression:
+Dr. Schwartz outlines the other major differences in how men experience depression:

-Because of their reluctance to acknowledge their emotional issues, depression in men can manifest as irritability, anger and aggressive behavior, rather than the hallmark sadness one might expect to accompany this diagnosis.
-Additionally, men have a harder time sleeping, resulting in difficulty concentrating and loss of attention to detail.
-Men also have a greater tendency to manifest symptoms as physical health problems, such as aches, pains and digestive issues.
+Depression in men can manifest as irritability, numbness or anger, rather than the hallmark sadness one might expect to accompany this diagnosis.
+Additionally, when men experience depression, they have a harder time sleeping, resulting in difficulty concentrating and loss of attention to detail.
+Men also have a greater tendency to manifest depression symptoms as physical health problems, such as aches, pains and digestive issues.

-The stigma of mental illness is much more pervasive in men than women.
-Culturally, men are often raised to be strong and stoic, and not show emotion.
-Because of this, in order to best treat males with depression, doctors often can’t drive straight to the emotional issues.
-Men respond better to treatment when it’s initiated as an attempt to address the symptoms they are experiencing, rather than the underlying cause.
+The stigma of mental illness is much more pervasive in men than in women.
+Culturally, men are often raised to be strong and stoic and not show emotion.
+Because of this, to best treat men with depression, doctors often can’t drive straight to the emotional issues.
+Men respond better to treatment when it’s initiated as an attempt to address the symptoms they are experiencing rather than the underlying cause.

-“Addressing the concerning behavior or symptoms is often what will help us start to break down the real issues,” says Dr. Burlak.
-“Men have a hard time talking about emotions and are sometimes unable to recognize that what they are feeling is actually depression.”
+“Addressing the concerning behavior or symptoms is often what will help us start to break down the real issues,” says Dr. Schwartz.
+“Some men can have a hard time talking about emotions and are sometimes unable to recognize that what they are feeling is actually depression.”

-Since men experience depression differently than women, it’s natural that their coping mechanisms would differ as well.
-According to Dr. Burlak, men are more likely to abuse alcohol and other drugs as a coping method.
+Because men experience depression differently than women, it’s natural that their coping mechanisms would differ as well.
+According to Dr. Schwartz, men are more likely to abuse alcohol and other drugs as a coping method.
 Additionally, men are much less likely to reach out for help, and if their depression gets severe enough, are more likely to die by suicide.
+Worldwide, men are twice as likely than women to die by suicide.

-For the news media: To talk with Dr. Burlak about signs of and treatment for depression for an upcoming story, contact Erica Carlson, senior public relations specialist, at email@example.com.
+For the news media: To talk with Dr. Schwartz about signs of and treatment for depression for an upcoming story, contact Erica Carlson, senior public relations specialist, at email@example.com.